Fjean0522/straven/README.md

 #### Straven is built using the following technologies:

 * **React JS**:
-A popular JavaScript library for building user interfaces.
+A client side JavaScript library for building user interfaces.

 * **Tailwind CSS**:
-A utility-first CSS framework for designing clean and responsive UIs.
+A utility-first CSS framework.

 * **TypeScript**:
 A statically typed superset of JavaScript that helps catch errors at compile time.

+* **MongoDb**:
+A NoSQL database management system that stores data in a flexible, document-based format.

+* **Express JS**:
+A minimal Node js framework for building RESTful APIs.

+* **Node JS**:
+A cross-platform JavaScript runtime environment.

 ## Features
 * **Extensive Content Library**: